idkjs/bsb-native-template/README.md

 ---
 This is a template for starting a [bsb-native](https://github.com/bsansouci/bucklescript) project.

+`bsb-native` let's you generate [reason native](https://reason-native.com) code with [bucklescript](https://bucklescript.github.io).

+It based on [Schmavery/ludum-dare-46](https://github.com/Schmavery/ludum-dare-46) which you should check out for an example using [Reprocessing](https://github.com/schmavery/reprocessing).

 ### Using the Template

 Click the template button to generate a template: